tomjn/lockr-wp/readme.txt

 6. Once the dashboard shows you as having a certificate and registration you're done!
 7. When ready to deploy to production, follow the prompts provided which will remove the development certificate and place a production one in its place.
 With production you're in our guaranteed uptime environment.

 You're set!
-Start entering your keys through the Lockr config or by using our integrations with other plugins!
+Start entering your keys through the Lockr config or creating option overrides to integrate with other plugins!
+To get the values out of Lockr all you will need is the function lockr_get_key([machine_name_of_key]) where you put in the machine name of the key you have set.

+Be sure to check out our [docs](https://docs.lockr.io) for more details.

 == Frequently Asked Questions ==